MisterProtocol/RAND-editor/README.md

 The code in the
 repository can build binaries of the editor for both Linux and MacOS.

+Make sure to see the section labeled "IMPORTANT" in the "Makefiles" segment below before building the editor.

 Small tweaks to the Makefiles are necessary to compile the code on MacOS Catalina or subsequent versions of MacOS, because of changes in the location of the `#include` files.
 These changes are discussed in the Makefiles, particularly e20/Makefile.
+If Apple changes the architecture of `XCode` again this is likely to become an adventure.
+The main problem is not with the MacOS compilers finding the `#include` files.
+The compilers are configured to find them wherever they live, as long as your MacOS developer environment is set up correctly.
+The problem is with the dependencies listed in the Makefiles.

 The code can also be compiled and run under Windows using WSL, the Windows Subsystem for Linux, in which case it builds and runs just as it would